FSReed/FSReed_CS61A/README.md

 # General Introduction
 Actually this is my first time to create a repo and take care of it like it's my baby lol.
-Big thanks to UCB CS 61A, which gives me the opportunity to dive into the world of CS.
+Big thanks to UCB CS 61A, which gives me the opportunity to delve into the world of CS.
-This is much more like a repo to record my progress, so all these texts seem to be written just for me myself lol.
+This is much more likely to be a repo to record my progress, so all these texts seem to be written just for myself lol.
 If someday later I can see these words again, hope I have been doing what I want to do at that time.
 That's all!
 At least for now!
 Typed at 2023-09-13